Swiss private bank Notenstein La Roche cuts jobs in revamp

-ZURICH Swiss private bank Notenstein La Roche will cut staff by a fifth, or about 100 jobs, by 2019 as part of a cost-savings drive that will also shift its asset management business to other parts of parent Raiffeisen group, it said on Wednesday.
+ZURICH (Reuters) - Swiss private bank Notenstein La Roche will cut staff by a fifth, or about 100 jobs, by 2019 as part of a revamp that will also see it take over wealth management business from other parts of parent Raiffeisen group, it said on Wednesday.

 Citing challenging conditions for the Swiss financial center, it said it aimed to slash costs by 20 percent, half of which will come from the personnel measures.
 Operating income at its core business was set to rise by 15 percent thanks to the streamlining drive.